lucia-auth/lucia/examples/sveltekit/github-oauth/README.md

-# Github OAuth example with Lucia and SvelteKit
+# GitHub OAuth example with Lucia and SvelteKit

 This example uses SQLite3 with `better-sqlite3`.